 Unfortunately, we’re never going to be able to go to the International Space Station and study it in person as archaeologists.
 Among other things, it currently costs roughly US$75 million to send one astronaut, and there’s no grant that will give us that kind of money!
 Also, the space agencies involved in the ISS have only committed to using it until 2024, and once they stop using it, they plan to de-orbit it, allowing it partially burn up and fall into the Pacific Ocean (as happened with the Russian space station Mir in 2001).
 Unlike many other sites of human habitation that archaeologists want to study, ISS will be completely destroyed.
 So we have to figure out another way to examine this site.

 It’s lucky for us, then, that NASA, ESA, and Roscosmos have been documenting life on the space station ever since people started living there in November 2000.
 It’s especially lucky that the habitation of ISS coincided with the development and widespread adoption of digital photography, which allowed astronauts to take many more pictures than ever before.
 For example, NASA’s Johnson Space Center has a Flickr account that currently hosts more than 24,000 images over the 51 expeditions to-date (not all of these show life onboard the station; some show training, launch, and landing of the various astronaut teams).
 These are just the tip of the iceberg, though: when we visited Johnson in March, we were shown NASA’s image database, which contained 25,000 images relating just to the onboard use of the Combustion Integrated Rack, a piece of research equipment in the US Destiny laboratory module.
 We estimate that there are well over a million total images (perhaps several million!).
 These images will form our primary dataset.
 We will use them by cataloguing the crewmembers, spaces, objects, and activities in each one.
-From a certain perspective, we’ll be using a new kind of remote sensing for this project, using the photographs as proxies for being present at the site we want to investigate.
+We’ll be using the photographs as proxies for being present at the site we want to investigate.

 A key component of digital photographs is their metadata – the information encoded in image files showing which camera produced the image, at what exposure, and (most important for us) the date and time that the image was made.
 The metadata therefore allows us to know what moment is represented by each photo.
 We can identify the order in which the images were made, which will allow us to track people, tools, and behaviors around the ISS over time.
 We can even map patterns of activities, presences, and absences.
 Who uses which modules?
 Who is rarely or never present in certain spaces?
 Are there tools or other items that are associated with specific people or groups of people?
 How does microgravity affect the use of spaces or objects?